theonlyasdk/stuff/README.md

-# stuff
+# stash
-Random scripts n stuff
+Collection of random scripts and files I found or made